Doron Jensen: Homestyle Buffet (1986–1990)

 Jensen left Old Country Buffet to lead what would become Homestyle Buffet.
 At just the age of 28, Jensen opened Homestyle Buffets Inc. and incorporated them in Clearwater, Florida, in 1986.
 He took the company public on December 1, 1988.
 Jensen expanded the reach of the company outside of Florida and across the eastern seaboard and eventually into New England.
 However, Jensen left the company after just 40 restaurants to return to the Midwest to pursue other ventures.

 Timberlodge Steakhouse (1991–1995)

 While in Florida, Jensen was influenced by the developing steakhouse concept that would eventually become Outback Steakhouse.
 Jensen decided to return to Minneapolis, Minnesota, where he founded the company Q-Steaks Inc as the umbrella company for Minnesota Steakhouse in January 1991.
 Again, Jensen took his company public.
 Timber Lodge Steakhouse went public on January 1, 1993.
 Jensen changed the name to Timber Lodge Steakhouse in 1994 when the company's reach expanded outside of Minnesota, with the exception of Paul Bunyan's in New York.
 In 1995, he resigned as President of the company, again leaving a company that he had founded.
-Later, Jensen along with Outback Steakhouse founder, Chris T. Sullivan, would be attributed with rebooting the American steakhouse concept.
+Later, Jensen along with Outback Steakhouse founder, Chris T. Sullivan, would be attributed with rebooting the Q-steak American steakhouse concept.